jegelstaff/formulize-android/Notes.md

 	* Name
 	* Options
 	* Usernames, Passwords

+### Check for servers that don't have any applications available to the user
+* If this happens, politely escort them back to the connection menu, and ask them to contact the webmaster.
+* Log out the user

+### Add a logout button within the menu, screen
+* Create a new Runnable that sends `op=logout` to `user.php`.
+* Start it on a separate thread and then go back to the ConnectionActivity screen.

 ### Better Information on connection info
 * Try showing the username, and URL of the connection in addition to the name